27m/nftlistmaker/README.md

 Open a terminal and run ``pip install -r requirements.txt``

-Then run the script either through the terminal or through your file explorer.
+Then run the script either through Cmder or another terminal.

+# NOTE, Colorama does not natively work on the Windows Terminal.
+You must install a terminal.
+Cmder is recommended and is useful anyways.

 ## This program is a work in progress!